compGeom-s23/compGeom-s23.github.io/Projects/P4-guard.md

 The guard has to be inside the polygon.
 You can assume that the user enters a guard that is inside.
 Ideally (extra credit) you will write  a function to test whether a point is inside a polygon ---- this is a nice basic algorithm to know about and we'll talk about this in class.
 If you want to work on this I would suggest you leave it to the end.
 We'll discuss the basic idea in class, but the degenerate cases are messy;  there is full pseudocode in the O'Rourke textbook which I suggest you check out and follow.

-Once the polygon and the guard are set, call your function to compute  the visible polygon, and then call the function to render it.
+Once the polygon and the guard are set, (call your function to) compute  the visible polygon and  (call the function to) render it.